Yellow May Dun life cycle and 3 great fly patterns

 • It takes a day for the dun to mature into the spinner stage, and begin mating.

-It’s only when this stone clinging nymph leaves the sanctuary of the riverbed to hatch that they are available for trout to feed on.
+Only when this stone-clinging nymph leaves the sanctuary of the riverbed to hatch are they available for trout to feed on.

 The Yellow May Dun